adamreisnz/ngGo/JGF.md

 		// Opening used
 		opening: "Low chinese",

-		// The annotator of the game
-		annotator: "A. N. Notator",

 		// Any general comments about the game
 		comment: "These are general comments about the game"